 Two years after discovering the lower levels of a first-century C.E. mansion in the Old City of Jerusalem, the Mt.
 Zion archaeological team led by Shimon Gibson and James Tabor of the University of North Carolina at Charlotte have continued to excavate the site, uncovering more of the mansion in the process.
-During this summer’s dig season, the team resumed their excavation of the finished bathroom found in 2013.
-The archaeologists also found another complete vaulted room [… Continue Reading].
+During this summer’s dig season, the team resumed their excavation of the finished bathroom found in 2013 [… Continue Reading].

 During new excavations at Jerusalem’s storied Mount Zion, archaeologists uncovered the remains of a possible mansion that’s 2,000 years old.
 The dig leaders think the building and its contents could shed light on the wealthy class of Jerusalem during Jesus’ day.